kobmic/serverless-rps-lab/README.md

 * Event invocation type:  asynchronous, used with event sources such as Amazon S3, Amazon Kinesis, and Amazon SNS

 ### Create a deployment package
 Now you package and upload your code to create your Lambda function.
-You will specify the **com.jayway.lab.RpsLambda::helloWorldHandler** method reference as the handler.Your deployment package can be a **.zip** file or a standalone **.jar**.
+You will specify the **com.jayway.lab.HelloLambda::helloWorld** method reference as the handler.Your deployment package can be a **.zip** file or a standalone **.jar**.
 The gradle project contains a task for creating a zip:

 	gradle buildZip